VeirHannon/SSH-FTP-Brute-forcer/README.md

 A multithreaded brute-force tool for SSH and FTP protocols.
 Designed for CTF challenges, security research, and authorized penetration testing.

-## Security Disclaimer
-This tool is intended for authorized security testing, CTF exercises, and legitimate system administration purposes only.
+## Context and scope
+This tool exists for one purpose: learning how online brute-force attacks work against services you own or are explicitly authorized to test.
+It was written and used exclusively in controlled, self-authorized environments — local vulnerable VMs and self-hosted CTF labs
+(VulnHub images and custom lab setups).
+It has never been pointed at third-party infrastructure.
-Unauthorized use against systems without explicit permission is illegal and may violate applicable laws
+Online password guessing against systems you do not own or have explicit written permission to test is illegal in most jurisdictions
-(including the Computer Fraud and Abuse Act in the US or equivalent legislation in other jurisdictions).
+(e.g. the Computer Fraud and Abuse Act in the US, and equivalent laws elsewhere).
-The author bears no responsibility for any misuse or damage caused by this tool.
+Do not use it anywhere you are not authorized.
+The author takes no responsibility for misuse.
+If you're defending infrastructure and found this while researching the attack side, the mitigations that neutralize this whole class
+of tool are: key-based auth instead of passwords, fail2ban / rate limiting, account lockout, and not exposing SSH/FTP to the public internet unnecessarily.

 ## Installation